A curated selection of my articles and features exploring international real estate, sustainability, family offices, and legacy-driven investment.

-I was recently featured in the German magazin Markt & Mittelstand with my guest article 👉 Internationale Family Offices als Schlüssel zur Entschärfung der US-Wohnraumkrise by Eva Besselmann
+I was recently featured in the German business magazine Markt & Mittelstand with my guest article 👉 Internationale Family Offices als Schlüssel zur Entschärfung der US-Wohnraumkrise by Eva Besselmann.

-In the article, I share how international family offices are shaping real estate financing and how cross-border capital can help address the U.S. housing crisis through long-term investment strategies.
+In this piece, I explore how international family offices are reshaping real estate financing — and how cross-border capital can play a vital role in addressing the U.S. housing crisis through long-term, values-aligned investment strategies.

-Markt & Mittelstand is a leading German-language business magazine focusing on finance, strategy, and investment for decision-makers in the DACH region.
+Markt & Mittelstand is one of Germany’s leading publications on finance, strategy, and investment, reaching key decision-makers across the DACH region.

 Markt & Mittelstand (September 2025)